rabbitmq/rabbitmq-website/site/release-notes/README-3.2.0.txt

 -------------
 bug fixes
-25682 prevent potential deadlocks during shutdown 25743 prevent failures due to connection string lookup errors in the direct
+25682 prevent potential deadlocks during shutdown 25743 prevent failures due to connection string lookup errors in protocols
-      client (since 2.8.1)
+      other than AMQP 0-9-1 / 0-8 (since 2.8.1)
 25794 prevent startup error when using SSL on versions of Erlang from R16B01 25677 prevent crash when reconsuming asynchronously with the same tag
       (since 2.6.0)